 10. Dark Chocolate

-Tofu, being a plant protein, contains low calories and is gluten free, contains no cholesterol and is also rich in iron and calcium.
-Being a plant based food, tofu is always a substitute for animal protein, lowers LDL cholesterol, decreases the risk of atherosclerosis and high blood pressure.
+Tofu, is a plant protein, contains low calories and is gluten free, contains no cholesterol and is also rich in iron and calcium.
+Being a plant-based food, Tofu is always a substitute for animal protein, lowers LDL cholesterol, decreases the risk of atherosclerosis and high blood pressure.

 13. Red Wine

 Here, we have seen amazing heart healthy foods.
 To maintain a healthy heart, follow a healthy lifestyle.
 Avoid smoking or using tobacco.
 Exercise daily at least for 30 minutes, have a proper healthy diet, manage stress, get enough sleep and maintain an ideal body weight.
-A regular health screening of blood pressure, blood cholesterol and diabetes is mandatory.
-If on medication for heart, have the medicines as prescribed by the doctor and maintain a healthy lifestyle.
+A regular health screening of blood pressure, blood cholesterol, and diabetes are mandatory.
+I you are on a medication for heart, have the medicines as prescribed by the doctor and maintain a healthy lifestyle.